-One way to create slack is to stick to a very conservative budget for expenses.
-No one knows better than a small business owner that a penny saved is a penny earned.
+If you’re thinking of creating slack, you can always stick to a very conservative budget for expenses.
+As a small business owner, no one knows better than you that a penny saved is a penny earned.
 Set aside a certain amount each month for operating expenses, and try to come in under that number.
-Negotiate for more conservative terms with prospective suppliers, and look for ways to cut unnecessary extras.
+You can also negotiate for more conservative terms with prospective suppliers, or you can look for ways to cut unnecessary extras.

 Is slack profitable?
 The answer is that it depends.
 Having a safety net in your budget can come in quite handy while you’re expanding your business.
 Whether you’re building a new office or bidding on a new contract, slightly overestimating costs protects you against shortages and unforeseen expenses.
 A little slack in your budget could allow you to hire a new employee or upgrade your company equipment, making you more competitive in your field.

 You never know when an added expense might pop up in the day-to-day life of your business.
 If you include a little slack in your budget, at the end of the year, you could treat your employees to a well-deserved bonus, pay down debt, or put smiles on everyone’s faces by throwing a nice holiday party with the surplus.

 Would you like to lower the chances that your business runs out of money before it reaches sustainable profits?
 To do that, you need to build a cushion into your business’s budget.